 Instructional designers and course creators may find that this simulation facilitates their work.

-A short introduction to the photoelectric effect:
+A short introduction to the equipment in the simulation:

 Working guidelines for the simulations: